The Glass Key: Writing style

 Hammett's distinctive and groundbreaking style helped usher in the hardboiled genre.
 The Glass Key, written in Hammett's later noir years, is a prime example of his stylistic power.
 Raymond Chandler, a 20th-century author and critic, discussed Hammett's sense of the modern world in The Glass Key:

 William Kennedy, also a 20th-century author and book critic, explained what is so complex about Hammett's writing style: "Hammett's strategy is to show the process of detection as motivated by and affecting a friendship between two men.
 Out of these materials Hammett creates a dynamic structure of uncertain, constantly shifting human relationships."

 In The Glass Key, Hammett refuses to let the reader into the characters' minds.
 Perhaps Hammett felt all fiction should lack an inner monologue; in the real world people only understand actions and speech and that is all Hammett's characters give us.
-By keeping the readers in the dark of his characters true intentions, one analysis is argues he intensifies the reader's sense of the ambiguous nature of reality.
+By keeping the readers in the dark of his characters true intentions, one analysis argues he intensifies the reader's sense of the ambiguous nature of reality.
 That is to say, we never can trust if a character is doing what he is doing out of loyalty, or for selfish intentions.